Map is based on OpenLayers. The element must be integrated into the Map area.

 Other SRS: Other spatial reference systems.
 Two SRS definitions are supported: EPSG:CODE or EPSG:CODE|MY SRS TITLE.

-The map element has to be included into the content section:
+The map element has to be included into the Map area:

 The map can entail all instances that are defined in the layerset.
 The following example distinguishes between a main (1) and overview (2) layerset.